Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.snapshots.testIamPermissions({ project: "project", resource: "resource",  });

 /*
+Rotates the customer-managed encryption key to the latest version for the specified snapshot.
+*/
+await gapi.client.compute.snapshots.updateKmsKey({ project: "project", snapshot: "snapshot",  });

+/*
 Get snapshot settings.